4d/docs/docs/Project/compiler.md

 :::info

-Selecting the direct typing mode is only required (if desired) in converted projects.
+The direct typing mode is optional in converted projects only.
 It is natively used in projects created with 4D 20 R7 and higher.

 :::